vistadataproject/documents/README.md

 Note:

 * This is a data-centric approach to VISTA data, not a code-centric approach.
+* The scope is limited to a one-year research and discovery proof-of-concept.
 * The prototype will be implemented exclusively using web technologies (above).
-* The scope is limited to a one-year research and discovery proof-of-concept.
+* __No VISTA routines, packages, or modules will be changed or affected (i.e.'non-invasive')__

 What this project is not:

 * Product Development
 * MUMPS development
-* VISTA package development or enhancement
+* Existing VISTA package enhancement
-* __No VISTA routines, packages, or modules will be changed or affected (i.e.'non-invasive')__

 More details are available on the project's website, [vistadataproject.info](http://vistadataproject.info/).